DevanceJ/BlogNest/README.md

 - **GET** `/api/current`
   - Description: Retrieve information about the currently logged-in user.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, make improvements or bug fixes, and submit pull requests.
-Please adhere to the contribution guidelines outlined in the repository.

 ## License

 This project is licensed under the MIT License, granting you the freedom to use, modify, and distribute the code as per the terms specified in the license.